 If you have trouble digesting milk products, try taking lactase-enzyme pills (available at drug stores and groceries) with milk products.
 Or buy lactose-free milk.

 If you take medicines to control your high blood pressure, keep taking them.
-But tell your doctor that you are now following the DASH plan.
+Make sure you consult with your primary care provider about starting the DASH plan.

 Easy and Tasty DASH Recipes to the Rescue

 The Mayo Clinic has an online list of dozens of DASH recipes for all your dietary needs, from appetizers, beverages and desserts to salads, sandwiches, sauces and soups.
-The eclectic sampling includes peanut butter hummus, blueberry lavender lemonade, rhubarb pecan muffins and grilled chicken salad with olives and oranges and cucumber pineapple salad.
+The eclectic sampling includes peanut butter hummus, blueberry lavender lemonade, rhubarb pecan muffins, and grilled chicken salad with olives and oranges.

-“Because the DASH diet is a healthy way of eating, it offers health benefits besides just lowering blood pressure.
-The DASH diet is also in line with dietary recommendations to prevent osteoporosis, cancer, heart disease, stroke and diabetes.
-While the DASH diet is not a weight-loss program, you may indeed lose unwanted pounds because it can help guide you toward healthier food choices,” according to the clinic.
+The DASH diet is a healthy way of eating and can help lower blood pressure and prevent osteoporosis, cancer, heart disease, stroke and diabetes.
+Additionally, you may lose unwanted pounds because DASH can help guide you toward healthier food choices.

 Your health is important to us at Kendal at Oberlin.
 Not only do we provide information about and encourage our residents to maintain a healthy lifestyle, we provide dietitian-approved meals in the Fox & Fell or Langston Express dining rooms.
-At Kendal at Oberlin, our facilities, equipment and staff encourage residents to exercise — not that they need much encouragement.
+At Kendal at Oberlin, we promote active living through lifelong learning opportunities, healthy eating and regular physical activity.
 To learn more about how we support our residents’ active lifestyles, contact us.

 heart health guide